-...a group that has done well and means well towards others. but also sees a lot of good in the status quo.
+...a group that has done well towards others. but also sees a lot of good in the status quo.

-...a patriotic group who worry that our way of life is threatened and also feel our society has become more unfair.
+...a patriotic group, who worry that our way of life is threatened and also feel our society has become more unfair.